Paulsky/tax-switch/README.txt

 Sometimes prices may not appear to change when toggled.
 This is often related to WooCommerce tax settings.
 If possible, select 'Shop based' in WooCommerce → Settings → Tax → "Calculate tax based on".
 Otherwise, WooCommerce requires a billing/shipping address to calculate taxes, which is typically only available after login or during checkout.

 == Changelog ==
+= 1.5.0 =
+* Gutenberg block/shortcode for showing text about the currently selected tax setting.
+[See this topic](https://wordpress.org/support/topic/shortcode-for-wdevs-tax-switch-label-text/)
+* Tested WooCommerce 9.8.2
+* Possible breaking change: refactored the code base for registering multiple blocks

 = 1.4.3 =
 * Tested WordPress 6.8.0
 * Tested WooCommerce 9.8.1